Troubleshooting

 type 3: The time when the input is received and when it's finally slated for output.

-records: An array of all the records being sent.
+trace_id: A string composed of a prefix and a number which is incremented with each record received by the input during the Tap session.plugin_instance: The plugin instance name as generated by Fluent Bit at runtime.plugin_alias: If an alias is set this field will contain the alias set for a plugin.records: An array of all the records being sent.
 Fluent Bit handles records in chunks of multiple records and chunks are indivisible, the same is done in the Tap output.
 Each record consists of its timestamp followed by the actual data which is a composite type of keys and values.

-Dump Internals / Signal
+Dump Internals and signal

 When the service is running, you can export metrics to see the overall status of the data flow of the service.
 There are other use cases where you might need to know the current status of the service internals, like the current status of the internal buffers.
 Dump Internals can help provide this information.